What is the "You've made the 9.68-billionth search" scam?

 "You've made the 9.68-billionth search" is a scam, displayed by various deceptive websites.
 The scheme claims that users have been selected to win a gift of gratitude.
 At the time of research, this scam redirected to the Google search engine, however, it might also redirect to other web pages that can make a variety of requests/demands of users.

 Scams of this type are usually created for phishing purposes.
 Therefore, by interacting with the "You've made the 9.68-billionth search" scheme, users' trust can be abused in different ways.

-Typically, users access these bogus sites via redirects caused by intrusive ads or by Potentially Unwanted Applications (PUAs) already installed on their systems.
+Typically, users access these bogus sites via redirects caused by intrusive ads or shady applications already installed on their systems.

 Despite the "You've made the 9.68-billionth search" scam being disguised as a Google prize giveaway, it is no way associated with the actual Google LLC.
 This scheme claims that the visiting user is the lucky winner of a 'Thank You' gift.
 This fake prize giveaway supposedly selects winners every 10 millionth web search made in the world.